 It doesn’t take much to be faced with a major meltdown mid-shopping trip, complete with a screaming, crying blob of a child sprawled across the floor.

 Perhaps it was because your child spied a colorful toy, wanted the cereal with the cartoon character that you’ve banned, or was fed up with being strapped down in a cart or stroller.
-Whether you’re grocery shopping or buying gifts for the holidays, you’ll want to keep these tips in mind to save your sanity and avoid a messy scene during your next shopping trip.
+Whether you’re grocery shopping or buying gifts, you’ll want to keep these 5 secrets to shopping with a child in mind to save your sanity and avoid a messy scene during your next shopping trip.